Search

 The Nordic Optical Telescope (NOT) is a modern 2.6-m telescope operated at the Observatorio del Roque de los Muchachos on the island of La Palma in the Canaries, Spain.
 NOT is the main northern-hemisphere telescope facility for Nordic astronomy and offers excellent image quality, state-of-the-art detectors and instruments, and an informal, friendly working environment.
 As such, it offers unique hands-on training opportunities in modern observational astronomy for Nordic astronomy and engineering students.
 A full range of information on the facilities, staff, and environment at NOT is maintained at the NOT WWW site.

 The NOT Research Studentship programme enables students to spend extended periods at the NOT and take advantage of these opportunities.
-NOT students receive a monthly stipend to cover their living expenses on La Palma and may rent a room at a favourable rate in the NOT apartment, within walking distance from the Sea Level Office (see below).
-Students are free to pursue their thesis work during 70% of the time and are expected, in return for the financial support, to spend the remaining 30% introducing and assisting visiting astronomers in the use of the telescope and instruments, doing tests, writing software, or similar tasks.
+NOT students receive a monthly stipend to cover their living expenses on La Palma and may rent a room at a favourable rate in of two NOT apartments located in Santa Cruz de La Palma.
+Students are free to pursue their thesis work during 70% of the time and are expected, in return for the financial support, to spend the remaining 30% on doing hands-on service observations, introducing and assisting visiting astronomers in the use of the telescope and instruments, doing tests, writing software, or similar tasks.

 Student projects, at the Ph.D. or M.Sc. level, may be in any field of observational astronomy, involving optical and near-infrared observations with the NOT, or they may concern related developments in optics, detectors and electronics, or in instrument control and data reduction software.
 Both astronomy and engineering students are supported under the programme.

-NOT staff has given small scale classes to students on data reduction with IRAF and FIESTool, principles of detectors, Python programming and databases.
-The focus is always on NOT instruments/detectors and on the data received with NOT instrumentation.
+During the first three months of a studentship, our students are trained to use the telescope and the most-used instruments (ALFOSC, FIES).
+Here the focus lies on NOT instruments/detectors and on the data received with NOT instrumentation.
 The students also have the possibility to go and visit the Isaac Newton Telescope (INT) to see how observations are made with another telescope with different instruments.

-The NOT staff on La Palma comprises about 18 astronomers, software and hardware engineers, technicians, students, and administrative staff with a versatile range of skills and an informal, family-style working environment.
-Most staff members divide their time between the telescope site at the mountaintop and the Sea Antonio Office (SAO), close to the main town of Santa Cruz, one hour's drive from the observatory.
-The NOT offices have modern computing, data reduction, and communication facilities and access to a library, meeting rooms etc. The headquarters of the Telescopio Nazionale Galileo are located adjacent to the NOT office, and are connected to a common coffee room.
-Joint seminars on scientific or technical subjects are organised frequently.
+The NOT staff on La Palma comprises 11 staff persons; astronomers, software and hardware engineers, technicians, and administrative staff with a versatile range of skills and an informal, family-style working environment.
+We aim to operate with 7 trained students.
+Most staff members divide their working time between the telescope site at the mountaintop and the San Antonio Office (SAO), close to the main town of Santa Cruz, one hour's drive from the observatory.
+The NOT offices have modern computing, data reduction, and communication facilities and access to meeting rooms etc. The headquarters of the Telescopio Nazionale Galileo are located adjacent to the NOT office, and are connected to a common coffee room.
+Joint seminars on scientific or technical subjects are organised by the different ORM user institutions.

 Eligibility, conditions, and application procedures